Bhagavad Gita Chapter 11 Verse 21 Meaning

 What is the main idea of Bhagavad Gita 11.21?

+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on surrender.
 Verily, these hosts of gods enter into Thee; some extol Thee with joined palms in fear, saying, 'May it be well!'
 Bands of great sages and perfected ones praise Thee with complete hymns.
-This verse emphasizes universal form with clarity and purpose.
+The verse advances the...

 How can I apply Bhagavad Gita 11.21 in daily life?